mfakhrusy/euler-duct-awesome/algorithm.md

 	* Compute new variable for next time step.
 	* Go back to first step on the loop.
 7. Computation stops after value before minus value after is rather negligible (minimum errors).
-8. Write to file, computation finished.
+8. Write to file, program is finished.